What is napkin dermatitis?

 - Psoriasis: persistent, well-circumscribed, symmetrical, shiny, red, scaly or macerated plaques; other sites may be involved; family history common.

 - Disseminated secondary eczema or autoeczematisation: rash in distal sites associated with severe napkin rash.

 Napkin dermatitis may predispose the infant to urinary tract infection and, in females, to vaginal infection.

 What tests should be done?

-In most cases, no tests are necessary.
-Skin swabs may be useful to confirm yeast or bacterial infection.
+In most cases, no laboratory tests are necessary.
+Skin swabs may be useful to confirm Candida albicans or bacterial infection.

 What is the treatment for napkin dermatitis?

-The need to keep baby dry and use barrier protection should be emphasised.
+The need to keep baby dry and use barrier creams should be emphasised.
 The caregiver should always wash their hands before and after changing a nappy/diaper.
-Napkin dermatitis is much less common with modern disposable napkins compared to cloth varieties.
+Napkin dermatitis is much less common with modern disposable napkins than with cloth nappies.

-- Are available in different shapes and sizes depending on age and gender
+- Are available in different shapes and sizes depending on age and sex

 - May be selected in a larger size to reduce contact and friction between the napkin and skin